INN/docs/projects/book-club/facilitator-responsibilities.md

 Like all of our recurring programs, we take turns leading the monthly book club meeting.
 Here's what the facilitator for that month is responsible for:

-- [ ] Actually read the book in its entirety
 - [ ] Manage the @NewsNerdBooks Twitter account for the month (guidelines are in the communications folder)
 - [ ] Create the Google event and hangout
 - [ ] Write discussion questions